 If a student is going to be late, a parent/guardian must phone or send a note prior to the occurrence.
 We also understand that emergencies occur - i.e.: flat tires, illness etc. These will be taken into consideration.
-3 lates in a class will result in a noon hour detention.
+Unexcused lates in a class will have the following consequences: